 1 – Stay on Sidewalks

-Although there’s a law in Massachusetts requiring property owners to clear their sidewalks of snow after a storm, that doesn’t mean it’s always done promptly or done well.
-Finding good sidewalks can be a challenge in some neighborhoods, making it seem much quickly to simply walk on the street.
+Although there’s a law in Massachusetts requiring property owners to clear their sidewalks of snow after a storm, that doesn’t mean it’s always done promptly or well.
+Finding good sidewalks can be a challenge in some neighborhoods, making it seem much quicker to simply walk on the street.
 Although navigating sidewalks might slow you down, it’s still much safer than walking on the street.

 2 – Be Predictable

 Drivers have so many more distractions when driving in the winter.
-Plus, visibility is reduced from large snowbanks lining the streets.
+Plus, visibility is reduced by large snowbanks lining the streets.
 This means there may be less time for a driver to see what you are doing,… and to react to it.
 As a pedestrian, try to remain predictable.
 Don’t make any sudden moves, expecting that a driver will avoid you.
 They may not notice the change right away.
 Being predictable in your walking pace and pattern is an important safety precaution.

 3 – Stay Alert